adrianSACHA/project-recipe/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.1.

 Simple Recipe Book made with Angular course.
-Using TypeScript.
 IDE WebStorm.
+Be back to it in free time.
+Want to finish TypeScript.

 ## Development server